History of Sea

 The world's most

-Discovered in the early 18th century in the British West Indies, Sea Island Cotton is the tropical strand of the same "Gossypium Barbadense" plant that American Pima and Egyptian Giza cotton are descended from.
-The extra long staple length fibers allowed for smoother, more luxurious cotton fabrics to be woven than ever before, which quickly led to Sea Island Cotton being known as the finest in the world.
+Discovered in the early 18th century in the British West Indies, Sea Island cotton is the tropical strand of the same "gossypium barbadense" plant that American Pima and Egyptian Giza cotton are descended from.
+The extra long staple fibers allowed for smoother, more luxurious cotton fabrics to be woven than ever before, which quickly led to Sea Island cotton being known as the finest in the world.

 Incredibly Limited Supply